scikit-learn-contrib/skglm/doc/contribute.rst

     $ pip install -e .

-3. To run the gallery of examples and build the documentation, run the followings
+3. To run the gallery of examples and build the documentation, run

 .. code-block:: shell